Skip to content

 path.envsep

-• Get the environment separator
+• Get the environment variable path separator of the current platform

 Function Prototype